 If you are looking to raise money using either the SEIS or EIS, please get in touch with us.
 We are very experienced in ensuring that the process is handled effectively and that the right structures are in place to ensure the scheme in question is compliant with the legislation and HMRC’s rules.

-Use the experts at Key Business Consultants to get the process and applications correct from the outset.
+As such, make sure you use an expert.
+Key Business Consultants will get the process and applications correct from the outset.
 We look forward to hearing from you.